Cashed/memory-game/readme.md

 * If the user matches all the cards, display a congratulations message
 * A reset button which will restart the game and reset the cards
 * Style it.
 Make it look nice.
-* Deploy it to Github Pages.
+* Deploy it to Surge.
+* Add a link to your deployed app to the readme.md file.
-* Submit the link.
+* Submit a link to your github repo

 ###Bonus Features
 * Add a card-flipping animation when the user clicks a card